pingswept/me30-website/content/logistics/syllabus.md

 Each of the 2 orders will cost around $10.
 (The price is actually $5 per square inch.
 If you can make your boards smaller, they will be cheaper, but most of the boards end up being around 2 square inches.)
 Shipping is free.

 If the PCB cost is a hardship, for whatever reason, the Mechanical Engineering department can cover the costs.
-Please let one of the teachers or the ME department administrator Courtney Russo (courtney.russo@tufts.edu) know, either in person or via email.
+Please let one of the instructors or the ME department administrator Courtney Russo (courtney.russo@tufts.edu) know, either in person or via email.

 ### Textbooks